LeadSeason/Dude-Ajanseuranta-Frontend/README.md

 # Dude!
 AjanSeruanta Frontend
 ## About
-This front end does not require to be ran in node so it can be built Uses bootstrap 5.3 alpha for style
+This front end does not require to be ran in node so it can be built.
+Uses bootstrap 5.3 alpha for style

 ## TODO